ALL 2026 HASHIRI SHINCHA HAVE ARRIVED - TRY NOW WITH 10% OFF! CODE:

 Tasting Notes

-An elegant, harmonious Sencha made from the Saemidori cultivar – in the 2025 harvest, a touch sweeter than the previous year.
-It is distinguished by a gentle bitterness and an impressive, sweet umami reminiscent of a yeast-raised pastry.
-This gradually gives way to a fruity note of freshly harvested sour cherries in the finish.
-In subsequent infusions, the tea initially becomes denser and more broth-like, before clearing again around the fourth infusion, bringing an intriguing aromatic arc to the cup.
-A gourmet Shincha, rich in umami, perfect for lovers of elegant yet full-bodied green teas.
+An elegant, harmonious Sencha from the Saemidori cultivar – slightly sweeter in the 2026 harvest than in the previous year.
+It is characterised by a mild bitterness and an impressive, gently sweet umami.
+Delicate hints reminiscent of yeast pastry unfold into a fruity note of freshly harvested sour cherries on the finish.
+In subsequent infusions, the tea initially appears even denser and more broth-like, before clearing again from around the fourth infusion onwards, creating an intriguing progression in the cup.
+A gourmet Shincha rich in umami, perfect for lovers of elegant yet full-bodied green teas.

 Leaf